Microsoft Project vs Microsoft Planner

 Designed for team-level task management, Microsoft Planner is a user-friendly solution suitable for smaller organisations not requiring complex project governance.
 It features a variety of tools that help people organize their tasks.
 Its mobile app is also very good at making task management quick and simple.

 Microsoft Project for the Web was released by Microsoft to the demand for a more enterprise user-friendly alternative is required, it features the same functionality and modern user interface as planner.

 Where Planer is restricted in terms of complexity, MS Project for Web offers greater levels of project and governance with rich integration and the ability to align with a variety of formal project management methodologies.
 To get the most out of the software, consider working with a technology partner who can help tailor integration and system configuration to aligning with your business needs.

 Designed for out of the box usage, Planner offers very limited customisation.
 For those looking for enhanced configurability, Microsoft Project for Web is the preferred choice.
 Built on top of Power Platform, the Project for Web allows organisations to customise forms, fields and views with the added option to enhance project management thorugh process automation.

 In addition, MS Project for Web facilitates the nesting of projects into a portfolio/programs.

 Microsoft Planner offers plan level reports and progress 'dashboards', however a centralised data set is not easily accessible and requires the integration of 3rd party applications.
-Project for Web on the other hand as an enterprise level applications already provides a cetnralised reporting system that can be extended to include any additional entities or components, with the reporting capable of accesing project, assignments, resoures or project governance etc on any component within project for web.
+Project for Web on the other hand as an enterprise level applications already provides a centralised reporting system that can be extended to include any additional entities or components, with the reporting capable of accessing project, assignments, resources or project governance etc on any component within project for web.